jaxanc/CarND-Behavioral-Cloning-P3/writeup_report.md

 In the end the VGG16 model with 4 additional fully connected layer was able to drive around track 2 most of the time but the training time was so long it really limited the amount of adjustments I could make.

 So I tried another approach.
-By training the model I have created using track 1 data again with track 2 data (model.py line 347-348).
+By training the model I have created using track 1 data again with track 2 data (model.py line 212-213).
 I was able to update the model to be able to drive on track 2.
 However, I have trained this way a few times but does not always produce a good result.
 Even though everything is kept the same.
-Therefore, I have included this model and video separately.

 ### 2. Final Model Architecture

-The final model architecture (model.py lines 319-339) consisted of a convolution neural network with the following layers and layer sizes
+The final model architecture (model.py lines 181-204) consisted of a convolution neural network with the following layers and layer sizes

 ![alt text][image1]